What are the benefits of breastfeeding for the baby?

 - either overweight or obese when older.

-Breast milk helps your baby fight off illnesses and ailments.
+Breast milk helps your baby fight off illnesses and diseases.

 Studies show that breastfeeding can protect mothers against many diseases such as: